-This memorandum shall take effect upon its signing by authorized representatives of Click or tap here to enter text. and representatives of the Click or tap here to enter text. and be valid for a period of three years.
+This memorandum shall take effect upon its signing by authorized representatives of [School Division] and representatives of the [Reunification Site] and be valid for a period of three years.
 This memorandum may be amended by mutual agreement of both parties, and it is understood by both parties that at any time, this Memorandum of Understanding may be terminated by written notification from either party to the other.
 Six months prior to termination, the parties shall meet to review the progress and success of the Memorandum of Understanding and determine whether it shall be extended for an additional three years.
 In no event shall any single extension of this Memorandum of Understanding be for a term exceeding three years.